 I had just finished sprinting a long hill so I wasn’t about to engage in a conversation.
 I smiled and waved in appreciation and began jogging back to the bottom of the hill.

 While jogging down, I started to think about what the man said.
-All of a sudden, I found myself shaking my head.
-I wasn’t feeling motivated at all.
+Suddenly, I found myself shaking my head.
+I wasn’t motivated at all.
 It had been a long day, my sleep cycle was off from the holidays, and I surely would have felt better doing something else.

 In other words, just because I don’t feel like doing something doesn’t stop me from doing it anyway.